What are containers and why do you need them?

 - Billing: Another microservice deducts the monthly fee from your credit card.

 Netflix has about 250 million hours of video per day, with around 118 million subscribers in 190 countries.
 At this scale, providing entertainment in a matter of a few seconds puts their application to the test.
 So, yes, containers work for small and the largest of companies.
 (Source: How Netflix works: the (hugely simplified) complicated stuff that happens every time you hit Play | Mayukh Nair)

 Now that we understand what a container is, it’s time to introduce you to Docker.
 (I am not referring to the comfortable Casual Friday pants, Dockers.)
 Docker is the name of the open-source containerization technology that enables the creation and use of containers.
 It shouldn’t come as a surprise, but IBM is very active in the Docker open source community.

-As mentioned, Kubernetes orchestrates your containers.
+As previously mentioned, Kubernetes orchestrates your containers.
 What does really mean, though?
-Kubernetes will scale your application up or down.
+Kubernetes scales your application up or down.
 Kubernetes rolls out changes and upgrades to your application.
-If something goes wrong, Kubernetes will roll back the change and restart containers that fail, replaces containers when nodes die, and kills off containers that don’t respond to your health check.
+If something goes wrong, Kubernetes rolls back the change and restarts containers that fail, replaces containers when nodes die, and kills off containers that don’t respond to your health check.
 This management results in saving resources without sacrificing availability and provides auto load-balancing.

 What is the difference between containers and VM images?

 As the name suggests, a virtual machine is software that emulates a computer system.
 A VM enables teams to run what appear to be multiple machines on a single computer.
 If you need to run software on a different type of hardware or operating system, a VM provides that option without using additional hardware.